malam0100010/R100010xSKYLINE/README.md

 - 👋 Hi, I’m @R100010xSKYLINE or Musad
 - 👀 I’m interested in C programming - that of which is particularlly used in embedded systems
-- 🌱 I’m currently learning developing a C programs as they relate to vectors in Calculus III
+- 🌱 I’m currently learning how to develop C programs as they relate to vectors in Calculus III
 - 📫 How to reach me malam010010@gmail.com

 <!---